hschmidt/EnvPane/README.md

 <img src="EnvPane.png" style="float:left"/>

+## News

-News: Release 0.7 is built for macOS 12 "Monterey" and up.
-It uses code-signed, universal binaries.
+Release 0.8 is built for macOS 12 "Monterey" and up.
+It uses code-signed, universal binaries that run on Intel and Apple Silicon processors.
+It is not notarized by Apple and therefore requires special treatment during [installation](#installation) in order to work around quarantine.

+## What is it?

 EnvPane is a preference pane for macOS that lets you set environment variables for all applications, both GUI and terminal.
 Not only does it restore support